Kkritos/Rapster/README.md

 > jupyter-lab &

 ##### Suggestion:
-Using different seed values yields different system realizations under the same initial conditions.
+Different seed values yield different system realizations under the same initial conditions.
 Passing the argument ``$RANDOM`` in the -S flag (capitalized ``S`` for the seed flag, lowercase ``s`` for the spin flag) simulates the star cluster with a pseudo-randomly generated number.
-Notice that this syntax works only in the bash environment.
+This syntax works only in the bash environment.

 <a name="outputfiles"></a>
 ### 6. Output files:

-At the end of each simulation, the code generates by default four .txt and one .pkl file: one with information about all dynamical mergers that took place during the simulation; a second file that keeps track of time-dependent quantities during the evolution; a third file that stores information about the hardening evolution of each BBH; a fourth file that includes properties of all TDEs that occured during the simulation; and finally, a file with the properties of all BHs in the cluster at each timestep.
+At the end of each simulation, the code generates by default four .txt and one .pkl file: one with information about all dynamical mergers that took place during the simulation; a second file that keeps track of time-dependent quantities during the evolution; a third file that stores information about the hardening evolution of each BBH; a fourth file that includes properties of all TDEs that occurred during the simulation; and finally, a file with the properties of all BHs in the cluster at each timestep.

 All output files are exported in a ``<Results>/`` folder in the current directory where the code has been run.